ansible-collections/community.zabbix/docs/ZABBIX_JAVAGATEWAY_ROLE.md

 * `zabbix_javagateway_listenip`: Default: `0.0.0.0`.
 The IP address to listen on.
 * `zabbix_javagateway_listenport`: Default: `10052`.
 The port on which Java Gateway is listening on.
 * `zabbix_javagateway_startpollers`: Default: `5`.
 The amount of pollers to start.

+### proxy

+When the target host does not have access to the internet, but you do have a proxy available then the following properties needs to be set to download the packages via the proxy:

+* `zabbix_http_proxy`
+* `zabbix_https_proxy`

 # Dependencies